is00m/patika-frontend/week12/star-wars/README.md

 ## Features

 - Browse all starships fetched from the Star Wars API
-- Search starships by name or model (debounced — waits 400ms after typing before calling the API)
+- Search starships by name or model
 - Load more starships with a pagination button
 - Click any starship to view its full details on a separate page
 - Navigate back to the list from the detail page